prg007/Lets_Network/README.md

 `CMakeLists.txt` : For building.
 It should build all three executables `testy_cache`, `server`, `testy_client`.
 Since we also did our evictor tests inside the `testy_cache.cc` file for HW3, we don't have a `test_evictors.cc` file.

 ## Getting Started
+You can compile and run this on a Mac or in the Linux VM, although the steps are a bit different in each case.
+See the instructions for details.
 ### What you need
 Catch2, Crow, cpr, cmake, make, Boost (must have boost version 1.69 specifically.
 Doesn't work with boost versions greater than 1.69 due to [this issue](https://github.com/ipkn/crow/issues/340)).